 Board Treasurer Sondra Ickes comes from a varied background in business, literary and historical pursuits and volunteerism.
 After getting her MA in History, Sondra worked for several years in administration and contracting for two major corporations; while at these jobs, she completed her MBA.
 After leaving the corporate world, Sondra ran her own business, consulting on administration, accounting, purchasing, etc. for small businesses.
 She has also written a biography of Winter Park, Florida artist Billie Greene and many short newspaper articles as a volunteer with the Yancey County Literacy Council, the Disabled American Veterans and the Orange County Coalition for the Homeless.
 As a former Air Force Officer, Sondra is very devoted to her fellow veterans and has worked many hours for their benefit.
 Sondra and her husband Brian moved to the wonderful NC woods over 11 years ago and are thrilled to be here.

-Board Member, Author Liaison Since her first job at age 15 as a ‘page’ for the Winter Park Public Library, Kim Britt has been an avid reader and lover of all things literary.
+Board Member, Festival Director, Author Liaison Since her first job at age 15 as a ‘page’ for the Winter Park Public Library, Kim Britt has been an avid reader and lover of all things literary.
 Her 40 year career in marketing and event planning has included stints in architecture, the trade show industry, and most recently as owner of a small independent bookstore, Bookmark It, in Orlando, FL that was dedicated to championing Florida writers.
-Kim has been actively involved with several literary nonprofit boards, including Page 15 (providing children’s literacy programing) and The Kerouac Project (a writer’s residency located in Jack Kerouac’s former Orlando home).
+Kim has been actively involved with several literary nonprofit boards, including Page 15 (providing children’s literacy programming) and The Kerouac Project (a writer’s residency located in Jack Kerouac’s former Orlando home).
 Now semi-retired, Kim splits her time between Mars Hill, NC and Sanford, FL, and works as a freelance content writer.
 She is excited to bring her expertise and background to the Carolina Mountains Literary Festival and is looking forward to once again helping bring readers and writers together.

 Board Member, Author Hospitality Coordinator Jada Cash has called Yancey County home for the past twenty years, always in awe of these beautiful Black Mountains and how lucky she is to have them in her back yard.
 She is retired from a thirty-year career as a registered nurse in roles of cardiology, intensive care, home health, adjunct college instructor, hospice, and most recently spending summers with kids as a camp nurse at Camp Celo.
 Jada began volunteering with the CMLF about 10 years ago as a session coordinator.
 She went on to writing press releases, helping with the festival banquets and author lounge, assisting with coordinating author presentations at Yancey elementary schools – generally doing whatever Lucy or Kathy asked her to.
 Most recently she assumed the role of Author Hospitality Coordinator.
 Jada had grown up looking forward to visiting the library every week with her very own library card and book bag, and attending weekly story hour.
 What a joy it was to bring her own daughter to Monday story hours at the Yancey Library!
 She still enjoys hours of reading and being read to.
 Jada also enjoys hiking, community projects, local land conservation efforts, friends, book clubs, live music, writing, ceramics, and romps to the river with her canine friends.